|Date of Issue||01/11/2019|

 - TQUK has designed this form to ensure that it is easy to understand and complete.
 However, we have provided some additional guidance for key fields below.

-- Please fill in all a separate form should normally be completed for each learner, for each qualification, listing all units/components affected in the same specification.
+- Please fill in all a separate form should normally be completed for each Apprentice, for each standard, listing all units/components affected in the same standard.

 - In the box Reason for application, please state precisely the nature of the disability or indisposition and its effects in relation to the assessment (e.g. cerebral palsy affecting movement of hands).

-- The centre is advised, wherever possible, to consult a specialist advisory service or other external service on the most appropriate arrangements for the learners concerned and then consider their advice in the light of the course specifications.
+- The Training Provider is advised, wherever possible, to consult a specialist advisory service or other external service on the most appropriate arrangements for the Apprentices concerned and then consider their advice in the light of the course specifications.

 - Please specify any information/evidence enclosed with the application which will assist understanding of the case.
-Medical or other appropriate evidence will not always be required but must be provided for cases that the head of centre/examinations officer is unable to verify to the satisfaction of the awarding body.
+Medical or other appropriate evidence will not always be required but must be provided for cases that the head of Training Provider/examinations officer is unable to verify to the satisfaction of the awarding body.

-- The head of centre/examinations officer must support an application for it to be accepted.
+- The head of Training Provider/examinations officer must support an application for it to be accepted.

 - Please send completed forms to the Quality Assurance Department, via e-mail to firstname.lastname@example.org